muke-sh/dotfiles/Readme.md

 ### dotfiles

-This repository contains your dotfiles, which are configuration files starting with a dot (e.g., .bashrc, .vimrc, etc.).
+This repository contains my dotfiles, which are configuration files starting with a dot (e.g., .bashrc, .vimrc, etc.).

 ### Installing Stow